FOOD AND WINE IN THE GRANITE BELT

 Divine Fruits doesn’t always share growers stories.
 We love to boast about our amazing culinary adventure.
 We’re talking about Stanthorpe.
 This gorgeous rural town delivers the most picturesque Winter scenes.
 We know too well as we recently enjoyed a mid-week getaway.
 The Granite Belt Region will have you revisiting time and time again.
-The food and wine is amazing – we keep going back!
+The food and wine in the Granite Belt is amazing – we keep going back!

 HERITAGE ESTATE WINERY